Mechanical calculator

-A mechanical calculator, or calculating machine, is a mechanical device used to perform the basic operations of arithmetic automatically, or (historically) a simulation such as an analog computer or a slide rule.
+A mechanical calculator, or calculating machine, is a mechanical device used to perform the basic operations of arithmetic automatically, or a simulation like an analog computer or a slide rule.
 Most mechanical calculators were comparable in size to small desktop computers and have been rendered obsolete by the advent of the electronic calculator and the digital computer.

-Surviving notes from Wilhelm Schickard in 1623 reveal that he designed and had built the earliest of the modern attempts at mechanizing calculation.
-His machine was composed of two sets of technologies: first an abacus made of Napier's bones, to simplify multiplications and divisions first described six years earlier in 1617, and for the mechanical part, it had a dialed pedometer to perform additions and subtractions.
-A study of the surviving notes shows a machine that would have jammed after a few entries on the same dial, and that it could be damaged if a carry had to be propagated over a few digits (like adding 1 to 999).
-Schickard abandoned his project in 1624 and never mentioned it again until his death 11 years later in 1635.

-Two decades after Schickard's supposedly failed attempt, in 1642, Blaise Pascal decisively solved these particular problems with his invention of the mechanical calculator.
-Co-opted into his father's labour as tax collector in Rouen, Pascal designed the calculator to help in the large amount of tedious arithmetic required; it was called Pascal's Calculator or Pascaline.
+In 1642, Blaise Pascal invented the first operational mechanical calculator with better tens-carry.
+Concerned about his father's exhausting work as tax collector in Rouen, Pascal designed the Pascaline to help with the large amount of tedious arithmetic required.

 In 1672, Gottfried Leibniz started designing an entirely new machine called the Stepped Reckoner.
-It used a stepped drum, built by and named after him, the Leibniz wheel, was the first two-motion calculator, the first to use cursors (creating a memory of the first operand) and the first to have a movable carriage.
+It used a stepped drum, built by and named after him, the Leibniz wheel, was the first two-motion design, the first to use cursors (creating a memory of the first operand) and the first to have a movable carriage.
 Leibniz built two Stepped Reckoners, one in 1694 and one in 1706.
 The Leibniz wheel was used in many calculating machines for 200 years, and into the 1970s with the Curta hand calculator, until the advent of the electronic calculator in the mid-1970s.
-Leibniz was also the first to promote the idea of an Pinwheel calculator.
+Leibniz was also the first to promote the idea of a pinwheel calculator.